Heernandez/Chord-Impl/README.md

 # Chord-Protocol
-Implementation of file server with protocol chord, to make a final project in client server
+Implementation of Chord Protocol to make a final project to client server course